Finding talent in the medical industry has it’s own unique challenges.

-The need for talent in the health care sector is already huge, but it’s likely to grow as baby boomers – one of the largest generations to date – continue to retire and grow old.
+The need for talent in the health care sector is already huge, and it’s going to continue to grow as baby boomers – one of the largest generations – continue to retire.
 The Society for Human Resource Management suggested looking two to three years in the future as you make your hiring decisions today.
-Track past growth in each department of your organization to make informed predictions on where you’re most likely to see a need for talent in the next few years.
-Then you can make hiring decision now that will prepare you for upcoming changes.
+Track past growth in each department of your organization to make predictions on where you’re most likely to see a need for talent in the next few years.

-When hiring new talent, managers tend to look at the situation from a single perspective – that of the organization.
-There’s a clear need for talent and there’s a certain way that lack of talent is affecting the organization.
+When hiring new talent, managers tend to look at the situation from the perspective of the organization.
+This viewpoint looks like this: There’s a clear need for talent and there’s a certain way that lack of talent is affecting the organization.
 Therefore, by filling the open positions, the organization will improve and grow.
-It’s a common way to look at the hiring process, but it’s not the only way.
+While it’s a common way to look at the hiring process, it’s not the only way.